White Castle (restaurant): Products and marketing

 White Castle also markets its sandwiches in 20 or 30-hamburger boxes, called a Crave Clutch or Crave Case, respectively.
 The figure of 30 burgers represents the number that can be produced on one of its standard griddles at the same time.
 A "Crave Crate" is also offered, with the contents being 100 burgers.

 To celebrate its 100th year in operation, White Castle re-introduced their original burger, called the 1921 Slider.
 It features an addition of lettuce, tomato, and caramelized onions.
 Typically normal sliders have 5 holes in the patty while cooking on a griddle of onions and water to steam the sliders to completion.
 The 1921 is grilled directly on the griddle instead.

 A variety of White Castle products (mostly frozen) are also sold in grocery stores.

 Some locations had been cobranded with Church's Chicken until that co-branding arrangement ended around 2010.

 Around 2012, White Castle experimented with the Laughing Noodle brand that was to share space with White Castle restaurants.
 The Laughing Noodle concept was discarded a few years later.
 The Laughing Noodle brand was developed to offer supplemental variety to a White Castle Restaurant.
 At least one such location was constructed and operated in Sharonville, Ohio.

 Although White Castle originated in Wichita, Kansas, the city has not had a restaurant since 1938, nor is there a White Castle restaurant in the entire state of Kansas.
 White Castle is one of the few restaurant chains that does not have a location in its original city.
 In the early 2000s, White Castle tried expanding into the Kansas City market, with at least one location in Kansas, but those restaurants were closed several years later.

 In April 2020, White Castle responded to the COVID-19 pandemic by announcing that the chain would be delivering free meals to healthcare workers.
 White Castle also offered a free dessert in the month of May 2021 to anyone who showed a vaccination certificate.
-In certain regions, White Castle offers four hours of Paid Time Off for workers who get both doses of an eligible COVID-19 vaccination and present their vaccination certificate to management.
+In certain regions, White Castle offered four hours of paid time off for workers who get both doses of an eligible COVID-19 vaccination and present their vaccination certificate to management.